cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 1. Plug your iOS device into your computer
    - Make sure your computer is trusted and allowed to view the contents of your device
 1. Drag and drop the `.ipa` file of your choice into Sideloadly
-1. Enter in your Apple ID
+1. Enter in your Apple Account
 1. Enter in your password
-    - Sideloadly must make a request to it's servers in order to work with free developer accounts.
-If you are not OK with this, you may use an alternate Apple ID.

 ### Sideload using AltStore